Sometimes finding what you want can be a challenge. Nobody expects you to figure things out on your own. We’re here to help.

 - Now you have lots of ways to get answers!

-We can help you with your one-on-one questions.
-We can help you find the information you need.
+Research questions are referred to librarians who can help you find the information you need.

 If you prefer, you can send us an email at email@example.com or fill out the Ask a Librarian form – this is also the way you can make an individual appointment with a librarian to discuss your research needs.